top of page

 2) Business case: Each test applicant must ensure the test item is as effective for host-nation poverty relief as it is for capability enhancement.
 Whatever is tested must be beneficial to the Marshallese as assessed by the Marshallese.

-The Green Jobs Machine, led by Sharron McPherson, is a KASL Affiliate.
-The economic design of GJM helps ensure benefits include gender-balanced jobs that pay a living wage within an expanded indigenous economy.
+• The Green Jobs Machine, led by Sharron McPherson, is a KASL Affiliate.
+The economic design of GJM helps ensure benefits include jobs that pay a living wage within an expanded indigenous economy.

 3) Doughnut Economics: The economic argument for the idea to be tested should reflect a “Doughnut Economics” design as pioneered by Professor Kate Raworth at Oxford.
 That means working within the Stockholm boundaries of a social floor and an ecologically responsible ceiling.
 More here.